 He was buried in Westminster Abbey after an unostentatious ceremony, possibly to hide his supposed conversion to Catholicism.
 Neither was any monument to him raised, although a wax effigy was soon after created to stand over his grave.
 The effigy is still within the Abbey today, gazing out with a peculiar, pensive likeness.
 For two centuries after his death, Charles and the Restoration were celebrated on Oak Apple Day, a now officially defunct festival named after the Oak at Boscobel in which he hid after the Battle of Worcester, an escapade he delighted in recounting to all who would listen to the end of his eventful days.

 Next: Barbara Villiers, otherwise Lady Castlemaine, power behind the throne

 Photographs by Matthew Jackson / David Hingley

-Portraits of Charles: National Portrait Gallery under Creative Commons
+Portraits of Charles are licensed from the National Portrait Gallery under the Creative Commons licence scheme